 Consider the following statistics:

-• Organizations expect to spend $170 billion on cybersecurity by 2022 (Gartner).
+- Organizations expect to spend $215 billion on cybersecurity and risk management by 2024 (Gartner).

 Organizations worldwide—and their partners—are now required to comply with privacy laws and security frameworks.
 These can include laws such as the California Consumer Privacy Act (CCPA), the General Data Protection Regulation (GDPR), and frameworks such as the NIST Cybersecurity Framework (CSF), among many others.
 Belonging to an ISAO will help organizations remain compliant, as they will be more situationally aware of issues that can lead to security and privacy issues.
 An improved security posture may help eliminate potential legal liability you may face in the event of a breach.